Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 /* EXTERNAL ACTIVITY

-A public key is setup in Github Codespace VS Code environment
+A public key is setup in Github Codespace VS Code environment "keys" folder

-Retrieve the public key detail and replace <RSA_PUBLIC_KEY>
+Retrieve the public key detail from keys/rsa_key.pub and replace <RSA_PUBLIC_KEY>
 with the contents of the public key excluding the -----BEGIN PUBLIC KEY----- and -----END PUBLIC KEY----- lines